 After “Da 5 Bloods” received only one Oscar nomination, OkayPlayer.com declared Lindo one of the greatest actors of all time and called his lack of recognition “criminal.”
 Lee and “Moonlight” director Barry Jenkins used social media to voice their support for Lindo.

 Awards or not, Lindo is pleased by the audience reaction to his performance, he tells SF State News, noting a diverse range of veterans have told him they empathize with the film’s five protagonists.

 “In the final analysis, our humanity was front and center,” said Lindo, whose next film is “The Harder They Fall,” a Western coming this fall in which he stars alongside Regina King, Idris Elba, and LaKeith Stanfield.
 “We were not boxed in by our African-ness, but rather we were members of the human race.”

 Before closing his speech to Cinema graduates last month, Lindo discussed how he handled a recent, unspecified “disappointment” in his career.

 “It knocked me sideways for a second,” Lindo said.
 “But what I can also tell you is that I had to pick myself up and keep moving forward.

 “I will not allow those kinds of disappointments, those kinds of snubs, rejections,” he added, “I will not allow those things to define who I am.
 Because I understand I am bigger and better than that.
-And each and every one of you are also.”
+And each and every one of you is also.”

 — Matt Itelson